Three Stone Hearth offers the most deeply nourishing prepared foods available.

 Pastured pork is a very sustainable meat, as it can be raised locally without large expanses of fresh grasses.
 Hogs can consume many foods that would otherwise be waste, or at best compost, turning them into valuable fat and meat.

-Some of our fermented beverages do start with minimally processed cane sugar, but only to feed the beneficial microorganisms, which break down the sugars as they multiply and the beverages ferment, developing into delicately balanced, artisanal probiotic soft drinks.
+Some of our fermented beverages do start with minimally processed cane sugar, but only to feed the beneficial microorganisms, which break down the sugars as they multiply and the beverages ferment, developing into delicately balanced, artisanal (and usually effervescent!) probiotic soft drinks.

-Our ancestors on every continent had discovered a range of healing plants that were especially nutrient- dense, or contained special properties for balancing health.
-Many of these were eaten often as foods or cultured into beverages.
+Our ancestors on every continent had discovered a range of healing plants that were especially nutrient-dense, or contained special properties for balancing health.
+Many of these were eaten as foods or cultured into beverages by traditional herbalists and brewers.
 We do the same here!
-We seek out plants that have been prized by herbalists or are used by naturopaths and incorporate them into our foods and beverages on a regular basis.
-Some stellar examples include the turmeric-black pepper synergy in our Golden Blend, infisions of dried wild mushrooms, sauerkrauts such as Digestive, Vital Heart and Immunity, and the traditional spice combinations in many of ourdishes.
+We seek out plants known for their healing properties and incorporate them into our foods and beverages on a regular basis.
+Some stellar examples include the turmeric-black pepper synergy in our Golden Blend, infusions of dried wild mushrooms, sauerkrauts recipes named for the healing properties of their ingredients (such as Digestive, Vital Heart, Immunity and Radiant Vision), the traditional spice combinations in many of our dishes, and the traditional technique of preserving and concentrating herbs and fruit in vinegar that creates oxymels, which we turn into lovely drink concentrates knows as shrubs.